elasticio/api-docs/README.md

 # How to customize api docs for a special customer?
 In case the api-docs have to be "re-branded" for a special customer, there are a few build-arguments which point by default to elastic.io original values:
 - toc_footer:
   The text or HTML-Fragment displayed at the bottom of the Table of Contents (default: Link to sign-up for a developer key)
 - api_base_url: Url of the customers API (default: https://api.elastic.io)
 - product_name: Name of this API product (default: elastic.io)
 - logo_url: URL to refer the customers logo (default: https://app.elastic.io/img/logo.svg)
-- repo_name: Name of githaub repository name (default: elasticio)
+- repo_name: Name of github repository name (default: elasticio)
 - docs_url: Link to the main documentation (default: http://docs.elastic.io/docs)

 So a complete build for a customer overwriting everything may be e.g.: